Ideal Triangulations and Once-Punctured Surface Bundles: Examples and Questions

 \end{example}

 \begin{example} We now apply Theorem \ref{main1} to the (-2,3,7)-pretzel knot $K$, K12n242 in the Hoste-Thistlewaite-Weeks enumeration \cite{Knottable}.
 This gives the first known example of an ideal triangulation of the knot complement $M_K$ in which a fiber of the bundle structure, $S_{5,1}$ the once punctured genus 5 surface over $S^1$ is realized as a spun-normal surface.
-As $M_K$ is hyperbolic, we can use tnorm to quickly tell if a fiber is among the spun-normal surfaces.
+As $M_K$ is hyperbolic, we can use \verb*|tnorm| to quickly tell if a fiber is among the spun-normal surfaces.

 As one comes to expect, the fiber is not present among the spun-normal surfaces.
 Table \ref{tab:45} gives the glueings for the triangulation of $M_K$, which we shall call $\mathcal T^*$.
-Figure \ref{fig:237vert} shows the induced triangulation of the vertex-linking torus and highlights the frame $\xi$.
+Figure \ref{fig:237vert} shows the induced triangulation of the ideal boundary and highlights the frame $\xi$.

 We now inflate $\mathcal T^*$ along $\xi$, the face identifications are given in Table \ref{tab:46}.

 Returning to SageMath, we store the triangulation $\mathcal T_\xi$ as a Regina triangulation object in the variable Tx.
 We then perform 2-3 moves on faces 12, 11, 12, 12, 19, 26 on respective successive triangulations.
 Thereafter, site-swaps and shortening moves are performed at faces 14 then 17 and again at 14 and 32.
 This procedure follows Case 5 of Theorem \ref{shortquads}.